Walking to Infinity Along Some Number Theory sequences: Introduction

-As primes are difficult to work with, we ask related questions of other sequences, such as square-free numbers.
+As primes lack much inherent structure, we ask related questions of other sequences, such as square-free numbers.
 From our heuristic model and numerical explorations, we do not believe one can walk to infinity through the primes by adding a bounded number of digits to the right; however, we believe it is possible for square-free numbers.
-For example, starting with $2$, we can get a walk of length $17$ just by always appending the smallest digit that yields a square-free number:
+For example, starting with $2$, we can get a really long walk just by always appending the smallest digit that yields a square-free number.
+The following sequence only shows the first $17$ numbers obtained using this greedy approach.
+We do not expect this sequence to terminate soon.

-While the fraction of numbers at most $x$ that are prime is approximately $1/\log{x}$, which tends to zero, the fraction which are square-free tends to $1/\zeta(2) = 6/\pi^2$, or about 60.79\%.
+While the fraction of numbers at most $x$ that are prime is approximately $1/\log{x}$, which tends to zero, the fraction which are square-free tends to $1/\zeta(2) = 6/\pi^2$, or about $60.79\%$ (for more details, see Section \ref{sec:rmlesfw}).
 Thus, there are tremendously more square-free numbers available than primes.
 In particular, once our number is large, it is unlikely that \emph{any} digit can be appended to create another prime.
-Thus it should be impossible to walk to infinity among the primes by appending just one digit on the right.
+Thus, it should be impossible to walk to infinity among the primes by appending just one digit on the right.
 However, for square-free numbers, we expect to have several digits that we can append and stay square-free, leading to exponential growth in the number of paths.

+Computationally, a bottleneck of investigating prime or square-free walks is the hardness of factorization, which is necessary to determine whether the current number is prime/square-free.
+To overcome this difficulty, we describe fast, stochastic models that approximate the actual walks.